jimmy-zx/csc2332-mbqc/report/report.typ

 == Overview

-The UBQC protocol, introduced by TODO enables a client (Alice) with limited quantum capabilities to delegate a universal quantum computation to a remote quantum server (Bob) while preserving both data and function privacy.
-The protocol is built on MBQC and relies on three key ideas:
+The UBQC protocol, introduced by Broadbent et al @broadbent2009universal enables a client (Alice) with limited quantum capabilities to delegate a universal quantum computation to a remote quantum server (Bob) while preserving both data and function privacy.
+The protocol is built on MBQC and relies on three key
+ideas:

 + Randomized input states prepared by Alice,
 + Masked measurement angles sent to Bob, and